-- As soon as your screen protector sticks to the screen, you must press down with a finger, better yet the flat edge of a credit card in the center of your device’s screen.
+- As soon as your tempered glass protector sticks to the screen, you must press down with a finger, better yet the flat edge of a credit card in the center of your device’s screen.
 From the center, apply pressure evenly and push along the screen out to the edge in all directions.
 Once you begin the process, you will need to move deliberately and with some haste.

 How to Get Rid of Air Bubbles Near The Edges of Your Screen Protector

 Disclaimer: For this method on how to remove bubbles from the tempered glass screen protector, you will need a Q-tip and some cooking oil.

 - Moisten the end of your Q-tip with cooking oil.
 (Use either olive or vegetable for best results.)
 Coat the Q-tip or cotton swab with a thin layer of oil.
 Be certain that it is not so wet that the oil drips off.

 - Using the moistened Q-tip, swab the edges of the screen where the air bubbles are.
 Make sure there is no excess oil on your cotton swab.
 The object is to get some of the oil under the screen protector.
 The oil will remove bubbles from the tempered glass and tightly seal the screen protector.